Harvey Guzzini Orione Pendant Lamp

 Manufacturer: Harvey Guzzini, Recanati, Italy.

 Other versions: The Harvey Guzzini Orione pendant lamp exists in white and orange.
 As often with Harvey Guzzini lamps, they were sold with or without the white diffuser.
+Also a version with a square bottom was made, but it has a different name.
+A flush mount, commercial code 5022, and 2 ceiling lamps on a chrome rod were also made.

 In the late seventies Stilnovo produced a very similar wall lamp in metal.